lart-bangor/research-assistant/docs/source/users/configuration.rst

 they can contain useful information for researchers developing an extension for the app, those creating a new localisation of a task, or generally for diagnostic information if an unexpected error occurs.

-You may be asked for information from the log files if you report a bug, which will help us to reconstruct what happened when the error occurred on your computer.
+You may be asked for information from the log files if you report a bug which will help us to reconstruct what happened when the error occurred on your computer.

 .. warning::